 Stripper plates are very common in thin wall injection molding because by their nature these parts are weak so the ejection method requires full contact with the outer edge of the part to remove it off the core.
-Click here to view our video examples of molds with stripper plates on our mold design services page (opens in a new window).

 Parts with thicker walls (greater than 1mm) can usually be ejected with ejector pins and pressurized air but often this is unreliable, as parts do not eject properly 100% of the time - sometimes they can hang up on the core.
 Moreover, cycle time is usually longer especially with tall parts even when they do eject well.
 A stripper plate will eject parts quickly 100% of the time.
 Stripper plates can be used for both single cavity and multi-cavity injection molds.

 The Cad data also includes venting design which is critical in moulding quality parts

 It can be made from a number of different types of tool steels - H13, P20, D2 and stainless steels can all be used.
 The choice depends upon cycle time, annual production quantity requirement and the type of plastic material to be moulded.
 For example, a stripper plate made from P20 pre-hardened tool steel is capable of achieving well over 1 million cycles before reconditioning is required to correct any quality issues.
 Thru hardened steels such as H13 are capable of achieving tens of millions of cycles.